2yngsklab/pseudoDB-QCBEdit/install_workflow/README.md

 Execute the variant calling functions by following this command structure:
 **python pipeline3.py <species> <ref> <threads> <db_type> <list_of_samples>**    <br>

 We have provided three example use cases based on the human dataset to guide you.
-Using the "human" dataset as an example, the three supported use cases are demonstrated below:

 - ##### Case 1: Generating a New Pseudo-Database
     ```
     python pipeline3.py human GRCh38_full_analysis_set_plus_decoy_hla.fa 16 pseudo_file.txt null 16